YKW-Modding/Yamba/README.md

 ### How time works

 There is a value for the time that can be between 0 and 65535.
-For some strange reason, while that could've just been it, that huge range only spans half of the possible times, specifically, all of the times on the top half of the radar.
+For some strange reason, while that could've just been it, that huge range only spans a quarter of the possible times.Immediately after the value, there is another value that is always 1, 2, 3 or 4.
+1 is morning to midday, 2 is midday to night, 3 is night to midnight and 4 is midnight to morning.

-Immediately after the value, there is another that is always either 1 or 2.
-If it is 1, then the first value will span all the times on the top half of the radar, whereas if it is 2, it will span all the times on the bottom half.
-I called this second value "sun time" for some reason.
-I really don't know why I called it that but it's a name.

 ## Credits